 Call a Nevada personal injury attorney...

 Did taking Abilify wreak havoc on your life?
 Our Las Vegas personal injury attorneys may be able to win you a large financial settlement to make up for what you lost.
 Call us at 702-DEFENSE (702-333-3673) for a FREE consultation.
-You pay us nothing unless we win.
+Since we work on a contingency fee basis, you pay us nothing unless we win.

 - See, e.g. Scialabba v.
 Brandise Const.
 Co., 112 Nev.
 965, 921 P.2d 928 (1996).